robertocandales/Lodgify-accordion/README.md

 ## Available Scripts

-An application used to filter consume an Lodgify API and render the data using an accordion component.
+An application used to consume an Lodgify API and render the data using an accordion component.

 ## Installation and Setup Instructions